openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/using_custom_metrics.rst

     * is_request_auth_session: True/False.

 * When possible, set the custom metric for both the positive and negative case.
 This helps avoid misinterpreting an incorrect query that doesn't turn up a metric.
-* Easily check a custom metric across multiple environments (``appName`` in NewRelic).
-For example, for edx.org, this means checking Production and Edge, where Edge might often be forgotten.
 * Avoid dynamic metric names.
 More than 2000 metrics (for NewRelic) may cause issues.

 Common Use Cases for Custom Metrics